Tube and Tyre Basic Guides By Carter Hayes February 26, 2026 8 min read

 Break The Bead

-- Apply consistent pressure; don’t pop the rim lip.
+• Apply consistent pressure; don’t pop the rim lip.

-- Progress in small increments around the circumference.
+• Progress in small increments around the circumference.

-- Use tire levers only after the bead is partially freed.
+• Use tire levers only after the bead is partially freed.

-- Protect the valve stem when working nearby.
+• Protect the valve stem when working nearby.

-- Inspect rim strip, spoke holes, and tire interior for debris.
+• Inspect rim strip, spoke holes, and tire interior for debris.

 Remove The Tube

-Use a tire bead breaker to fully separate the beads from the rim while the tire is completely deflated, then work tire levers carefully around the rim to pry one bead over the edge without pinching the tube or scratching the rim.
-Once the bead’s loose, continue with levers to roll the tire bead down and expose the tube.
-Extract the valve stem from the rim straight out; don’t twist or pinch it.
+Use a tire bead breaker to fully separate the beads from the rim while the tire is completely deflated.
+Work tire levers carefully around the rim to pry one bead over the edge without pinching the tube or scratching the rim.
+Once the bead is loose, continue with levers to roll the tire bead down and expose the tube.
+Extract the valve stem straight out of the rim.
+Don’t twist or pinch it.
 Pull the tube free, feeding it past the opposite bead.
-Inspect the tire interior and rim bed for glass, nails, or sharp edges—this is essential tire inspection techniques.
-Dispose of the old tube properly.
-Before fitting a new tube, apply tube maintenance tips: clean the rim, check rim tape, and re-check the tire for embedded debris or wear.

 Fit a New Tube Without Pinching the Valve

 Slightly inflate the new tube before you fit it so it holds shape and won’t snag when you work the beads.
-Use a bead buddy to lift the bead while you guide the valve stem through the rim hole, ensuring the stem sits square and straight.
+Use a bead buddy to lift the bead while you guide the valve stem through the rim hole, so the stem sits square and straight.
 Keep the tube aligned and talced as you seat the second bead, then rotate the wheel to confirm the tube isn’t pinched.

 Slightly Inflate The Tube

-- Check valve alignment from both sides before tucking the bead.
+• Check valve alignment from both sides before tucking the bead.

-- Use a valve threader to guide the stem through the rim hole.
+• Use a valve threader to guide the stem through the rim hole.

-- Tuck the tube evenly to avoid folds near the valve.
+• Tuck the tube evenly to avoid folds near the valve.

-- After seating, inflate to recommended pressure and inspect for bulges.
+• After seating, inflate to recommended pressure and inspect for bulges.

 Confirm final alignment and pressure before riding.